Thisiskaif/Advanced_SQL/README.md

 # insights-using-SQL
-## Here i used a dataset provided bye Microsoft.
+## Here i used a dataset provided by Microsoft.

 1. Which shippers do we have?
    We have a table called Shippers.
 Return all the fields